“An ultra-chic hotel above Clifton’s 4 beaches, with spectacular views of Table Mountain and the 12 Apostles”

 The romantic suites are very similar, though the Deluxe options are more spacious thanks to their indoor living areas.
 All are decorated in a neutral palette of grey, cream and taupe, with framed botanical prints and round wicker mirrors adorning the walls.
 The style is modern and sleek.
 Contemporary sofas sit next to hurricane lamps and scatter rugs; geometric-print cushions and African textiles add colour and texture.

-Beds are kingsize (note, no twin rooms) and dressed in fine, white linens, with plush upholstered headboards.
-There are floor-to-ceiling windows and each room has a private terrace with stunning panoramic ocean views and a table and chairs.
+Beds are kingsize (no twin rooms) and dressed in fine, white linens, with plush upholstered headboards.
+There are floor-to-ceiling windows and each suite has a private terrace with stunning panoramic ocean views and a table and chairs.
 Some have loungers or cushioned chairs, too.

 White marble bathrooms are minimalist in style with large tubs and powerful walk-in rainfall showers.
 There are Africology toiletries, robes, even beach towels and bags.

 For families and groups, there are 2 larger suites.
-The 3-bedroom suite has queensize bedrooms with ensuite bathrooms (tub and handheld shower) plus a kitchen.
-The 2-bedroom suite has 2 queensize bedrooms, 2 separate bathrooms (tub and handheld shower) and a kitchenette.
+The 3-bedroom suite has queensize bedrooms with ensuite bathrooms (tub and handheld shower), plus a kitchen.
+The 2-bedroom suite has 2 separate bathrooms (tub and handheld shower) and a kitchenette.
 Both are large and beautifully designed with big dining/living rooms.
-Best of all, each has an ocean-facing patio with a sundeck and alfresco dining area plus loungers and a hot tub.
+Best of all, each has an ocean-facing patio with a sundeck, loungers and a hot tub.

 - Air conditioning